 How Do Teams Capitalize on Their New Insights?

 Once teams have a new awareness of how they prefer to receive information and communicate, they have to do something with that awareness.
 In our experience, teams need help to immediately implement what they have learned in their regular work routines.
 We reinforce the learning with follow-on play-based team-building activities and coaching engagements.
-For example, we run virtual team building events in a fun, low-risk environment (as opposed to work which is a high-risk environment) to practice new communication, information sharing, and collaboration strategies.
+For example, we design custom team-based learning exercises and run virtual team building events in a fun, low-risk environment (as opposed to work which is a high-risk environment) to practice new communication, information sharing, and collaboration strategies.